 The Desert Forts of Khorezm

 Dotted around the hills to the north of Khiva are a dozen of ancient fortresses dating back 2500 years.
 Featured on UNESCO’s ‘tentative list’, they are the remnants of a civilization that emerged here around the time of ancient Greece and which endured for a thousand years or more until the river changed course.
 Eroded ramparts and elaborate royal palaces' floor plans preside over vast scrub and sand horizons.
 The best of the forts can be seen in a day trip from Khiva.

 Among the most surreal sights in the Silk Road region is the Darwaza gas crater, a hole deep in Turkmenistan’s Karakum Desert filled with flames and molten rock.
 It was inadvertently created in the 1970s by Soviet geologists prospecting for oil: they mistakenly blew open an underground cavern full of methane and the crater has burned brightly ever since.
 It’s particularly impressive at night, which is why it’s best to stay at one of the nearby tent camps.
 With zero light pollution guaranteed, the starry skies of the Karakum are an additional incentive.

-The oasis at Merv, on the Murghab River in Turkmenistan, was until its destruction by the Mongols in 1221, the de facto capital of the Muslim world.
-Although now crumbling into the desert, its ruins, dating back to the ancient Persian era, are still an unforgetable sight.
+The oasis at Merv, on the Murghab River in Turkmenistan, was, until its destruction by the Mongols in 1221, the de facto capital of the Muslim world.
+Although now crumbling into the desert, its ruins, dating back to the ancient Persian era, are still unforgettable.
 The remains of four distinct walled cities can be seen.
-The most impressive is ‘Soltangana’, where the elegant, double-storeyed palace of the Abbasid kings rise from an array of beautiful Seljuk tombs.
+The most impressive is ‘Soltangana’, where the elegant, double-storeyed palace of the Abbasid kings rises from an array of beautiful Seljuk tombs.
 An estimated 70,000 people were slaughtered here in the wake of the Mongol attack that brought the city’s life to an abrupt end.